 India’s Gold Purchases Highlight Third Quarter

 Compared to this time last year, India’s gold purchases were up 39% with jewelry booming during Diwali.
-The jewelry demand nearly offset India’s drop in bar and coin purchases during the third quarter. the-legacy-of-indian-jewellery-6538
+The jewelry demand nearly offset India’s drop in bar and coin purchases during the third quarter. the legacy of indian jewelry

 Thanks to jewelry purchases, India was one of the few countries to see gold demand rise and the only country to record double-digit gains during the measuring timeframe.
 India’s gold demand was 182.9 metric tons, up from 114.5 metric tons seen in the third quarter of 2013.
 In contrast, bar and coin investment totals were 42.2 tons, substantially lower than 2013’s 47.1 ton mark.